Disclaimer Examples

 Because these agreements limit your liability, they are also often referred to online as “no liability” disclaimers or “use at your own risk” disclaimers.

-No-responsibility disclaimers address both tangible and intangible damages — for example, physical harm caused by using a product, loss of profits or loss of data, and defamatory comments.
+No-responsibility disclaimers address both tangible and intangible damages, such as physical harm caused by using a product, loss of profits or data, and defamatory comments.

 Pictured below is Twitter’s terms of service, which includes a particularly detailed limitation of liability disclaimer.